Here come mo -Roman numerals — just like Roman numerals, only mo’ so. (Explained as we go.)

 one two three four five six seven eight nine ten eleven twelve thirteen fourteen fifteen sixteen seventeen eighteen nineteen twenty twentyone twentytwo twentythree twentyseven twentynine thirty thirtytwo thirtythree thirtysix thirtyeight thirtynine forty fortyone fortytwo fortythree fortyfour fifty fiftyone fiftytwo fiftythree fiftyfour fiftyfive fiftysix fiftyeight fiftynine sixty sixtytwo sixtysix sixtynine seventy seventyone seventyseven seventynine eighty eightythree eightyeight eightynine ninety ninetyone ninetytwo ninetythree ninetyfive ninetysix ninetyseven ninetyeight ninetynine hundred onehundred hundredone onehundredone hundredthree hundrednine hundredten threehundred threehundredthree ninehundred ninehundrednine zero minusone minussix minusseven minusnine minusten minusnineteen

 Only names of numbers (not descriptions) and one-to-one substitutions are officially in play, although variety is welcome for the sake of variety.
 Also feel free to post any number that has even one way to spell itself with mo-Roman substitution (other than 6 or 19, unless you find a second way for either one).
-And remember, there were in mo-Roman times.
+And remember, there were no-electronic-computers in mo-Roman times.

 Answer